 2. Greater Width and Customizable Space

 French Door refrigerators tend to be larger than side-by-side fridges.
 Some also come with adjustable shelves.
 This makes the refrigeration unit adaptable to allow you to store taller items (by removing the shelf above), for example.
 The best designed of these allow you to move the shelf on one side of the unit while the other shelf -on the same level- stays in place.
 Deep door bins are often an additional feature of these machines.
+In the french door vs side by side refrigerator debate, this gives a clear advantage to the former.

 3. Greater Accessibility